Note: Please be patient with these early chapters; I was very young when I started!

 "So the mind is the source of personality, and the heart is an accessory.
 Go on," Aerith pulled the pencil from her behind her ear and took down his words carefully.

 "No, not only an accessory.
 I think the mind is where all things are envisioned.
-Emotions, light, darkness… like dreams, these things are insubstantial, illusionary.
+Emotions, Light, Darkness… like dreams, these things are insubstantial, illusionary.
 Almost… shadows of what could be."

 "Shadows of emotions…" Aerith muttered as she wrote faster, scribbling her own connections in the margins, suddenly finding correlations that she had never seen before.

 "Yes.
 I believe our minds know what feelings are—but only hearts can truly feel.
 In a way, the heart gives birth to what the mind can only dream."
-His fingers were fisted in the white cotton knees of his pants, knuckles white and red with exertion.
+His fingers were knotted in the white cotton knees of his pants, knuckles white and red with exertion.
 "Being a Somebody is, therefore, the very definition of solidity, reality… existence."

 "So a Nobody, without a heart, would be trapped at the stage of illusions, the unreal.
 If what that article said about hearts was correct… a Nobody would be a nonexistent entity.
 They'd possess minds to analyze themselves, to dream, to imagine feeling, but would have no means of turning those thoughts into reality."
 Aerith turned her own words over and over in her head, searching for the flaw in their analyses.
 Nobodies, Somebodies… it was all part of a remarkably intricate fantasy—intricate but, in the end, always false.
 Ienzo's logic should never have been so… plausible.